BlackIron Financial

 • Set a monthly budget per employee.

-• Work with BlackIron to handle compliance and enrollment.
+• Work with BlackIron to handle compliance, enrollment, and employee education.

 In 2025 / 2026, Indiana small businesses have more flexibility than ever when it comes to offering health benefits.
-Whether it’s a traditional group plan, a level-funded option, or an ICHRA, the key is understanding what fits your team’s size and needs.
+The key is understanding which structure fits your team’s size, budget, location, and employee needs.

 3091 East 98th Street Suite 180, Carmel, IN 46280